 The Bursary was created in 1987 by Havant and District Orchestral Society as an annual award to a student conductor.
 It is a unique chance for a student to consolidate and develop conducting skills and rehearsal techniques while extending knowledge of orchestral repertoire and gaining insight into the organisation of a concert season.
 See our complete list of bursary holders for more information about those who made use of this opportunity, including many who have become established professional conductors.

 Originally, the list of colleges consisted only of the four main London music conservatoires, currently known as the Royal College of Music, the Royal Academy of Music, the Guildhall School of Music and Drama and Trinity Laban Conservatoire of Music and Dance.
 However, if there is a shortage of candidates in a particular year, applicants may be invited from other conducting courses.
-In recent years we have had two successful applicants from the bandmaster course at the Royal Marines School of Music (based locally in Portsmouth) and one from the University of Southampton.
+In recent years we have had two successful applicants from the bandmaster course at the Royal Marines School of Music (based locally in Portsmouth), one from the Royal Welsh College of Music and Drama and one from the University of Southampton.

 The nominated candidates are supplied with application forms and additional information about the audition process.
 Completed application forms must be returned to the bursary award coordinator by the specified date, which is normally in June, about four weeks before the audition date.